-In December, we will introduce an improved timetable on the Looe Valley line, featuring an hourly service throughout the day between Liskeard and Looe.
-We will also introduce two trains an hour on the Cornish main line, improving connections and flexibility.
+In December, we introduced an improved timetable on the Looe Valley Line, featuring an hourly service throughout the day between Liskeard and Looe.
+We also introduced two trains an hour throughout the day on the Cornish main line, improving connections and flexibility.

 Between Tuesday 3 and Thursday 5 March, Network Rail will need to close the line between Liskeard and Looe to renew the decking of a canal bridge.
 Improving the structure will help to ensure we can keep our trains running reliably on this route.

 buses will leave Liskeard and Looe at the same time as the normal train timetable with similar journey times